LoremIpsigma/RobustDownloader/README.md

 USAGE:

 Run the script as a module (python -m RobustDownloader x y) where x and y are the strings of the url and filename respectively.

+e.g. python -m RobustDownloader https://pypi.org/ pypi.html

+This command will download the html of the pypi homepage and store it as the file titled 'pypi.html'